Notgard/docker_ollama_openwebui/README.md

 ## Running Jupyterlab server from docker container (With GPU acceleration but without CUDA compilation)

+The following command runs a simple Jupyterlab server with acess to the GPU from the inside.
+It does not include additional libraries for AI or packages for advanced GPU features with CUDA.
+For proper utilization of the GPU for AI workloads, consider reading the next part with **full GPU access**.

 ```bash
 PWD="$(pwd)" && sudo docker run --rm --gpus all -p 8889:8888 --workdir /work --mount type=bind,source=$PWD,target=/work quay.io/jupyter/base-notebook start-notebook.py --NotebookApp.token='my-token'
 ```